bumbleworks/bumbleworks-api/README.md

 ## Usage

-There are quite a few ways to use this - the most common, if you're using Bumbleworks in a Rails app, would probably be to mount Bumbleworks::Api::RackApp at some path in your Rails routing - see the [Rails routing guide](http://guides.rubyonrails.org/routing.html#routing-to-rack-applications) for more info.
+There are quite a few ways to use this - the most common, if you're using Bumbleworks in a Rails app, would probably be to mount Bumbleworks::Api::Application at some path in your Rails routing - see the [Rails routing guide](http://guides.rubyonrails.org/routing.html#routing-to-rack-applications) for more info.

-Or you can run it standalone using a Rack server - basically, Bumbleworks just needs to be configured, and then you can `run Bumbleworks::Api::RackApp`.
+Or you can run it standalone using a Rack server - basically, Bumbleworks just needs to be configured, and then you can `run Bumbleworks::Api::Application`.

 Note that you can also use [bumbleworks-gui](http://github.com/bumbleworks/bumbleworks-gui), which wraps this API in a simple GUI.